 There are several possibilities for collaborating on, and sharing documents.
 On the Student web pages you find tips on suitable online tools for sharing, storing and editing documents.
 In Office 365 and GoogleApps there are several useful tools.

 As a student at Umeå University you have access to software that are aids for those who needs support with reading or writing.
-See the Portal and use the link in the Sign in-box to access.
+See the Student web and use the link in the Sign in-box to access.

 Academic Resource Centre (ARC) – Studieverkstad – at ”UB”

 If you are a student at Umeå University you can come to The Academic Resource Centre to get help with, for exemple, your writing skills.

 Academic Support Walk-in Service on most thursdays between 2 and 4 o’clock, during Fall and Spring semester.
 Writing coaches and Reference librarians are available to answer your questions.

 See also ARC for more information and useful resources.